ErikMaung/ErikMaung.github.io/README.md

 # Erik Maung Portfolio Page

-This is the [portfolio page](https://erikmaung.github.io/) of Erik Maung.
+This page has been moved.
+This is the correct [link to the portfolio page](https://erikmaung.github.io/portfolio) of Erik Maung.

 Last Updated March 2024.